 The next trial, Wanda Queen v.
 C.R.
 Bard will begin August 19 in the same federal courtroom.
 There will be a total of four trials occurring back-to-back that name C.R.
 Bard as the defendant, alleging the mesh is defective in design and doctors failed to warn their patients of the dangers in advance.

 These transvaginal mesh medical devices have literally destroyed the lives of thousands of women.
 We can only hope justice is served in these cases.
-If you or someone you know has had a transvaginal medical device implanted during surgery, Call us today at 214-526-7900, or submit the short case review form on the right.
+If you or someone you know has had a transvaginal medical device implanted during surgery, contact Dallas’s expert medical device attorneys at Reyes Browne Reilley.
+Call us today at 214-526-7900, or submit the short case review form on the right.